kashkaryan/ethics_calculator/README.md

 -------------------------------POSSIBLY HAVE TWO SEPERATE PARTS, WITH ESG AND MOST RECENT ACTIVITY------------------------------------------------------
 -------Give feedback to user, are they in the green by their own standards?
 How they can improve and where.
 Recommend some companies to them---------------------

+-- Have number of bad events for each category!

 **Environmental**
 * Energy use (amount)
 * Renewable energy